Almond-devOps/MumCheck/README.md

 **SDG 3.2** — End preventable deaths of newborns and children under 5.

-MaaCheck directly targets the *diagnostic gap* between CHW visits by empowering mothers with the same screening capability that used to require a clinic.
+MumCheck directly targets the *diagnostic gap* between CHW visits by empowering mothers with the same screening capability that used to require a clinic.
 Each screening takes 3 minutes and uses WHO IMCI clinical guidelines.

 ---